watson/airharvest/README.md

 # AirHarvest

-The Apple AirPlay and RAOP protocols are the foundation of AppleTV and all AirPlay compatible hardware.
-The two protocols are continuesly evolving and new features are added.
-Clément Vasseur did [a fantastic job documenting](http://nto.github.io/AirPlay.html) most of the two protcols in 2012, but since then a lot have happended.
+The Apple AirPlay and RAOP protocols are the foundation of Apple TV and all AirPlay compatible hardware.
+The two protocols are continuesly evolving and new features are added all the time.
+Clément Vasseur did [a fantastic job documenting](http://nto.github.io/AirPlay.html) most of the two protocols in 2012, but since then a lot have happended.

 This project is a first step in trying to fully uncover the two protocols.

+Each new OS release for Apple TV and AirPort Express introduces slight changes to the two protocols.
+So an important part of the reverse engineering is to get snapshots of how the different OS and hardware combinations expose them selfs on the network.

+## Important note about privacy

 Installing an running this software on your computer will collect and send information about all AirPlay and RAOP compatible devices on your network **to a public database**.

-From this data and a lot of hard work it's my hope that we can reverse engineer the two protocols.
+See below if you'd like to know what kind of information is collected.

 ## Installation